Go Beyond Book Club

 A unique look into the lives of the First Ladies

 J.B.
-West, Chief Usher during the Roosevelt period and into the Nixon era gives us a sneak peek into his head of household duties, also known as, 'The Budget Taskmaster', with the First Ladies.
-Mr. West seems to be agreeable, resourceful and very devoted to his job knowing that he is first dedicated to the White House and then second to the First Ladies.
-His duties include answering their phone calls, seeing to their personal needs and otherwise doing his best to make it all happen within his power and budget.
+West was in the White House during the Roosevelt period to the Nixon era.
+He shared in his own words intimate details of his beloved job and what life was like as head of the household duties in The White House.
+Known as, 'The Budget Taskmaster', Mr. West was agreeable, resourceful and very devoted to his position knowing full well that his first dedication is to The White House and second to the First Ladies.
+His duties included answering their phone calls, seeing to personal needs and otherwise doing his utmost best to make it all happen within his power and budget.

 Spoilers - darn those interesting facts!